javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 If the same module is imported into multiple other places, its code is executed only the first time, then exports are given to all importers.

 That has important consequences.
-Let's see that on examples.
+Let's look at them using examples:

 First, if executing a module code brings side-effects, like showing a message, then importing it multiple times will trigger it only once -- the first time: